-As of December 31, 2020, we had gross U.S. federal and state net operating loss carryforwards of \$399.9 million and \$48.1 million, respectively.
-Federal net operating loss carryforwards of \$338.0 million, which were generated after December 31, 2017, do not expire.
+As of December 31, 2021, we had gross U.S. federal and state net operating loss carryforwards of \$715.5 million and \$95.1 million, respectively.
+Federal net operating loss carryforwards of \$653.6 million, which were generated after December 31, 2017, do not expire.
 The remaining \$61.9 million of federal net operating loss carryforwards expire beginning in 2032.
 It is possible that we will not generate taxable income in time to use our net operating loss carryforwards before their expiration (if applicable) or at all.
 Under Sections 382 and 383 of the Internal Revenue Code of 1986, as amended, if a corporation undergoes an "ownership change" (generally defined as a greater than 50 percentage points change (by value) in the ownership of its equity over a rolling three-year period), the corporation's ability to use its pre-change net operating loss carryforwards and certain other pre-change tax attributes to offset its post-change income and taxes may be limited.
-We have not yet undertaken an analysis under Sections 382 and 383 of the Internal Revenue Code to see if any of our net operating loss carryforwards were limited as a result of our prior stock sales, including those made as part of our initial public offering.
-As a result, we may have experienced such ownership changes in the past, and we may experience ownership changes in the future as a result of shifts in our stock ownership, some of which are outside our control.
+We may have experienced such ownership changes in the past, and we may experience ownership changes in the future as a result of shifts in our stock ownership, some of which are outside our control.
 Accordingly, our ability to utilize our net operating loss carryforwards and certain other tax attributes could be limited by an "ownership change" as described above, which could result in increased tax liability to our company.